 General

+4.1.4.2.2.1.ZERO The type of TFDZ (fixed vs variable length) is dependent upon the value of the ‘VC Transfer Frame Type’ managed parameter as follows:

+If ‘VC Transfer Frame Type’ equals ‘Fixed Length’, then the TFDZ is of fixed length.

+If ‘VC Transfer Frame Type’ equals ‘Variable Length’, then the TFDZ is of variable length.

 Bits 0–2 of the TFDF Header shall contain one of the TFDZ Construction Rules defined in 4.1.4.2.2.2.1 through 4.1.4.2.2.2.8.

 NOTE – The TFDZ Construction Rules shall be used to identify how the protocol organizes the data within the TFDZ in order to transport it.
 The eight TFDZ Construction Rules are summarized in table 4-3.